 The Boca Grande Pass

 A large variety of fish can also be caught just off the shore to the pass, making shoreline fishing a popular activity at the park.
-Sheepshead, redfish, and whiting are among the most common fish caught along the shore.
-When fishing, please respect Florida’s fishing regulations and don’t forget to get your fishing license from Florida Fish and Wildlife Conservation Commission.
+Sheepshead, redfish and whiting are among the most common fish caught along the shore.
+Please respect Florida’s fishing regulations and don’t forget to get your fishing license from the Florida Fish and Wildlife Conservation Commission.